Does Kratom Interact With Lorazepam (Ativan)?

 Ativan is a quick-acting tranquilizer that slows down brain functions, bringing on feelings ranging from deep relaxation to euphoria.

-Kratom can slow down Ativan’s metabolization, reduce or increase its effectiveness — situations that should be avoided.
+Kratom can slow down Ativan’s metabolism and reduce its effectiveness — situations that should be avoided at all costs.

 If you take both drugs, make sure it is only under the guidance and supervision of your doctor.